 Expatriate Home Profiles

 Expatriates moving to Singapore or moving within Singapore have a vast selection of homes to choose from.
 Their needs vary according to their family status and their living and working conditions.
-How to define those needs and select a home on these given circumstances is explained in detail in our Step 6 of Relocation Guide Section.

 Following the relocation step-by-step guide will save you a lot of time of visiting unsuitable homes and will reduce time you need to spend in a temporary home such as a serviced apartment or hotel.
 You are enabled to make choices on your future home based on unbiased information provided from the point of view of expatriates.
 We have observed that expatriates take great advantage of their knowledge.
 Our members seldom fall for any unsuitable home thus guaranteeing a smooth and quick settling in process.